Vizzuality/marxan-cloud/README.md

 ```

 Note that E2E tests may trigger cross-application requests, so:
-- When running E2E tests for the API, you must have the Geoprocessing application running in the background.
+- When running E2E tests for the API, you must have the Geoprocessing
+  application running in the background.
-- When running E2E tests for the Geoprocessing application, you must have the API running in the background.
+- When running E2E tests for the Geoprocessing application, you must have the
+  API running in the background.

-Running tests require previously loading the [test seed data](#setting-up-test-seed-data), and may modify
+Running tests require previously loading the [test seed
-data in the database - do not run tests using a database which data you don't want to lose.
+data](#setting-up-test-seed-data), and may modify data in the database - do not
+run tests using a database whose data you don't want to lose.

 ## Development workflow (TBD)